Ramprabu95/AI_based_image_compression/README.md

 The software takes the path of test directory and train directory as inputs.
 There would be prompts like "Enter the train directory path:" and "Enter the test directory Path:" in the output regions of the cells.
 The path to the training and testing folders are to be entered in these prompts.
 No other input is required for the software.

 **Output**
-The output contains the original image, importance map and the reconstructed image.
-A sample output is shown below:
+The output contains the original image, importance map and the reconstructed image in a plot with three subplots.
+The PSNR and the SSIM between the original image and output image are also given as output